 Dock water hoses can be seen connected to lots of boats in marinas.
 A water hose connects to a dock faucet and a pressure reducing inlet on the boat.
 This reduces municipal water pressure, usually around 60 lbs, to about 35 lbs, and pressurizes the boats water system.

 Britannia had this system built in from new and we liked the advantages and convenience.
-The advantages are, constant pressure in the boats water system without using pumps or battery power, a more even flow than a small pulsating pressure pump can deliver for say, a shower, and silent operation.
-But I was conscious that even with new pipes and connectors if nobody was on board to hear the bilge pump running, there would be nothing to prevent the boat flooding completely and eventually sinking.
-My thoughts therefore turned to how to make a fail safe system.
-I had already fitted stop valves on the hot and cold supply to the washing machine just in case the valves on the washer failed.
+The advantages are, constant pressure in the boats water system without using pumps or battery power, a more even flow than a small pulsating pressure pump can deliver for say, a shower, and also silent operation.
+But I was conscious that even with new pipes and connectors, if nobody was on board to hear the bilge pump running, there would be nothing to prevent the boat flooding completely and eventually sinking.
+My thoughts therefore turned to how to make a fail-safe system.
+I had already fitted stop-valves on the hot and cold supply to the washing machine just in case the valves on the washer failed.

 The obvious first safety method is to always switch the water off on the dock when leaving the boat, but that's not really foolproof because it's easy to forget.
-Some people suggested not using a dock water hose at all, drawing from the tanks and refilling them as needed.
+Some people don't use a dock water hose at all, drawing from the tanks and refilling them as needed.
 But you might say the same about a shore power electrical connection that everyone uses without a second thought, but that has been the cause of many an electrical fire.

 As a quick added safeguard I fitted a shut-off tap at the hose and pressure connection, just in case anyone switched the dock faucet on again.
 This was still not an automatic safety measure so I considered how I might install some sort of automatic shut-off.